Grant Guilford: Roles outside of academia

-As of 2023, Guilford is currently the Chair of the New Zealand Veterinary Association.
+As of 2023, Guilford is currently the Chair of the New Zealand Veterinary Association and Hale Animal Health.
 He has previously held positions on the board of the Wellington Regional Economic Development Agency, several companies, including New Zealand Genomics Limited, centres of research excellence, including the Maurice Wilkins Centre for Molecular Biodiscovery, and the Crown Research Institute Landcare Research Limited.